-Permanent measure(s) taken (check one or more of the items below): Lead-containing fixtures inside the home replaced.
-(Moder per fau - Lead-containing plumbing pipes inside the replaced. home (Expensive best practice. ~\$1500+) Lead service line replaced.
-(Expensive best practice. ~ \$2000) Records of remediation efforts and schedu onsite are on file. les for ( upkeep and maintenance
+Perr nanent measure(s) taken (check one or more of the items below): Lead-containing fixtures inside the home replaced.
+(At an approximate cost of \$200 per faucet, this is a moderate-cost best practice.)
+Lead-containing plumbing pipes inside the home replaced.
+(With a minimum of \$1,500, this is an expensive best practice.)
+Lead service line replaced.
+(With an approximate cost of \$2,000, this is an expensive best practice.)
+Records of remediation efforts and schedules for upkeep and maintenance onsite are on file.